JoeyyScott/Gamer-Supplies/README.md

 This section includes areas/sections of code and properties I was unaware of.
 I have also included sources from where I have adapted/changed code used in the projects throughout my course as I figured it was better practice to state as such to avoid any penalizations or copyright violations.

 **Sending HTML through django messages and templates**:
-+ I wanted to customize my Django messages and tried various solutions from searching myself.
++ I wanted to customize my Django messages and tried various solutions I found from researching the issue.
     + The one that worked for me was [this post](https://stackoverflow.com/questions/58415186/how-to-make-a-new-line-in-django-messages-error) which uses "mark safe" from Django's built in utilities.

 **TypedChoiceField**: